vllm-project/vllm/docs/source/dev/multimodal/adding_multimodal_model.rst

 2. Register input mappers
 -------------------------

-For each modality type to support, decorate the model class with :meth:`vllm.multimodal.MULTIMODAL_REGISTRY.register_input_mapper <vllm.multimodal.MultiModalRegistry.register_input_mapper>`.
+For each modality type to support, decorate the model class with :meth:`MULTIMODAL_REGISTRY.register_input_mapper <vllm.multimodal.MultiModalRegistry.register_input_mapper>`.
 This decorator accepts a function that maps multi-modal inputs to the keyword arguments you have previously defined in :meth:`~torch.nn.Module.forward`.

 .. code-block:: diff